 Evangelii Gaudium, 223–225

-Our new reports on Organising for Growth and on Organising, Synodality and Catholic Social Action describe the spiritual foundations for this work, and its growing impact.
+Our new reports on Organising for Growth, Organising, Synodality and Catholic Social Action and People of power, Walking in the Spirit – Community Organising and Pentecostalism describe the spiritual foundations for this work, and its growing impact.

 We’ve also helped other faith communities to reflect on how to go deeper in their organising – working with Citizens UK to publish A New Covenant of Virtue: Islam and Community Organising, and advising the Jewish Reform Movement on their congregational development work.